anilpank/uxBible/README.md

  - If user's brain can break our UI down to big shapes, the cognitive friction would be LOW. ![alt text](https://github.com/anilpank/uxBible/blob/master/img/GoodShape.PNG "UI using big Shapes")

+2. **WHITESPACE HACK** - Let's allow our user brains some respite by using whitespace.
+Whitespace is the place where brain gets some rest from scanning.

+ - A crowded UI requires your user's brain to use central vision which makes cognitive friction very high.
+ - Using whitespace allows your user's brain to use peripheral vision which helps make cognitive friction very low.
+ - It helps user focus on important information.